 I think the choice of dressing for these easy grilled vegetables is pretty important.
 If you're a low-carb or South Beach dieter, you'll want to be sure to choose a dressing with not more than 2-3 grams of sugar per serving.
 That won't be hard to find, but be sure to use a dressing with oil as the first ingredient.
 I prefer dressing that's more oily than creamy for this; I like Newman's Own Original Recipe Olive Oil and Vinegar Dressing the best of all the dressings I've tried, which is one reason it's always in my fridge.

 If you're trying to eat plenty of vegetables I hope you'll enjoy this easy recipe for grilled vegetables as much as I have!
 And check the actual recipe below for other vegetables combinations you can cook using this method.

-World's Easiest Grilled Vegetables was first posted in 2011 and featured for Phase One Fridays in 2012.
-The recipe was updated with better photos May 2016.
+World's Easiest Grilled Vegetables was updated with better photos May 2016.